-Mindfulness Facilitator
+Meet Dimitra, Mindfulness Facilitator

-Hi, my name is Dimitra, (a.k.a Ms. D),
+Hi, my name is Dimitra (a.k.a.
+Ms. D).

 Mindful Me is more than a program.
-It’s a space to feel safe, seen, and supported.
+It’s a safe, supportive space where young people can feel seen, build confidence, and flourish from the inside out.

 Land Acknowledgement